kexiZeroing/kexiZeroing.github.io/src/blog/http-cookies-explained-and-security.md

 - Images from the site's own origin and `img.example.com`
 - Styles only from the site's origin.

+The [Helmet](https://github.com/helmetjs/helmet) middleware in Express is a security package that helps protect your application by setting various HTTP headers.
+It helps defend against:
+1. Cross-site attacks by controlling resource loading and framing
+2. Network/connection vulnerabilities by enforcing HTTPS and managing DNS settings
+3. Content-type attacks by preventing MIME-type sniffing and setting proper security policies

 ---

 ## iframe 跨域嵌入的实践